-Formatting: Use formal business/professional letter etiquette by using a colon at the end of the greeting.
+- Formatting: Use formal letter etiquette by using a colon at the end of the greeting.
 Comma usage is most likely too casual for a BA, but it truly depends on the company’s culture.

-Body: Your business analyst cover letter should have three to four short paragraphs showing your interest in the position, demonstrating your business analysis skills, and conveying your strong enthusiasm to discuss the role.
-Let’s explore in detail:
+Body: Your business analyst cover letter should have three to four short paragraphs showing your interest in the position, demonstrating your business analysis skills, and conveying enthusiasm to discuss the role.
+Let’s explore this in detail:

 Opening paragraph: The objective of the first paragraph is simple.
 Speak to your interest in the job and your experience at a high level (years of experience, profession, certifications, education, etc.) leveraging what’s relevant to the role and company.